Michael Proctor (academic)

 Michael Richard Edward Proctor FRS FIMA FRAS (born 19 September 1950) is a British physicist, mathematician, and academic.
-He is Professor of Astrophysical Fluid Dynamics at the University of Cambridge and, since his election in 2013, the Provost of King's College, Cambridge and school governor at Eton College.
+He is Professor of Astrophysical Fluid Dynamics at the University of Cambridge and, until 2023, served as the Provost of King's College, Cambridge and school governor at Eton College.

 Early life and education

 Proctor was born on 19 September 1950.
 The son of a farmer, he grew up in Spalding, Lincolnshire.
-He was educated at Shrewsbury School and won a scholarship to study the mathematics at Trinity College, Cambridge, and matriculated at the college in 1968.
+He was educated at Shrewsbury School and won a scholarship to study mathematics at Trinity College, Cambridge, and matriculated at the college in 1968.
 He achieved a distinction in Part III of the Mathematical Tripos and then graduated in 1972 with a Master of Mathematics (MMath) degree.
 From 1972 to 1973, he was a Kennedy Scholar at the Massachusetts Institute of Technology (MIT) in the United States.
 He then returned to the University of Cambridge to undertake postgraduate research supervised by Keith Moffatt.
 He completed his Doctor of Philosophy (PhD) degree in July 1975 on non-linear mean field dynamo models.
 In 1995, he was awarded a Doctor of Science (ScD) degree, a higher doctorate, by the University of Cambridge.